orhun/systeroid/README.md

 - `/usr/share/doc/linux-doc`
 - `/usr/share/doc/linux-docs`

 Then the parsed data is cached in `$HOME/.cache/systeroid-core` and used from there as long as the documentation is not updated.
-The caching mechanism can be disabled via setting the `NOCACHE` environment variable.
+The caching mechanism can be disabled via setting the `NO_CACHE` environment variable.

 This is a design choice due to the fact that different versions of kernels might be installed on different systems so the documentation might be too new or old if **systeroid** was to be shipped with a fixed set of parameter descriptions bundled in.
 With the parsing approach, documentation is always kept up-to-date.